 • Food & Wine

-Pavia, with its 85,000 hectares of rice fields and a total production of 4 million and 865 thousand quintals, is the province with the highest percentage of rice cultivation in Italy and the leading producer at both the national and European levels.
+Pavia, with its 85,000 hectares of rice fields and a total production of 4,865,000 quintals, is the Italian province with the highest percentage of rice cultivation — the leading producer at both the national and European levels.

-The plains that include the Lomellina and the Bassa Pavese (or simply Pavese) – in the northern part of the province, divided by the Ticino river and both bordered to the south by the Po – is a charming and fascinating region, dotted with beautiful towns rich in history and traditions, and is effectively the "land of rice."
+The plain that includes Lomellina and the Bassa Pavese (or simply the Pavese) — located in the northern part of the province, divided by the Ticino River and both bounded to the south by the Po — is a charming and fascinating region dotted with beautiful towns rich in history and traditions.
+It is, in every sense, the true “land of rice.”

-To service this vast area of cultivation, a complex system of irrigation canals and channels was established, and farmhouses emerged, first fortified with castles for their defense, then with closed courtyards, typical settlements in the industrialized agriculture of the Po Valley.
-Rice was introduced to Italy by the Arabs, who brought it to Sicily in the 8th century, from where it reached Lombardy in the 15th century, thanks to Galeazzo Maria Sforza.
+Serving this vast agricultural expanse is a complex system of irrigation ditches and canals, around which rose the cascine (farmsteads) — at first fortified with defensive castles, later evolving into closed courtyards typical of the industrialized agriculture of the Po Valley.
+Rice was introduced to Italy by the Arabs, who brought it to Sicily in the 8th century; from there, it reached Lombardy in the 15th century, thanks to Galeazzo Maria Sforza.

-There are records documenting a gift, in 1475, of six sacks of rice from the Sforzas to the Este Dukes to encourage the cultivation of rice in the Po delta.
+Documents record that, in 1475, the Sforza family gifted six sacks of rice to the Dukes of Este to encourage its cultivation in the Po Delta.

-The first, in spring, involves soil preparation with plowing, leveling, and fertilizing; the second is flooding the fields using a complex system of canals, then, in the third stage, broadcasting the seeds.
+The first, in spring, involves preparing the soil through plowing, harrowing, and fertilizing.
+The second is the flooding of the fields via a sophisticated canal system.
+Then, in the third phase, sowing is carried out by broadcasting the seed.

-In recent years, the dry sowing technique has also gained popularity, with rows of seeds buried using precision machines, typically requiring 200-250 kg of seed per hectare.
+In recent years, the dry seeding technique has become increasingly common — seeds are sown in rows and buried with precision machinery, using an average of 200–250 kg of seed per hectare.

-By early June, the operation to remove weeds begins using herbicides that are increasingly respectful of the environment and food safety.
+In early June, farmers begin the process of removing weeds, using herbicides that are increasingly respectful of the environment and food safety.

-In recent years, there has been a progressive shift from traditional varieties to those characterized by higher quality levels.
+In recent years, there has been a gradual shift from traditional varieties to those with higher qualitative standards.

 (SOURCE: CHAMBER OF COMMERCE OF PAVIA)